SimonEnsemble/multi-fidelity-BO-of-COFs-for-Xe-Kr-seps/README.md

 # multi-fidelity Bayesian optimization of covalent organic frameworks
-this repo contains data and code to reproduce the results for:
+:rocket: this repo contains data and code to reproduce the results for:
 > N. Gantzler, A. Deshwal, J. Doppa, C. Simon.
-"Multi-fidelity Bayesian Optimization of Covalent Organic Frameworks for Xenon/Krypton Separations"
+"Multi-fidelity Bayesian Optimization of Covalent Organic Frameworks for Xenon/Krypton Separations" (2023) [ChemRxiv link](https://chemrxiv.org/engage/chemrxiv/article-details/64970d6a4821a835f355c8b9)

 we describe the sequence of steps we took to make our paper reproducible. the output of each step is saved as a file, so you can start at any step.